ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Specify the authenticated origin pull certificate or settings per zone or hostname level.
 Valid values are `zone` and `hostname`.
 The default value is `zone`.

 `--json`
-:   The JSON file or JSON string used to describe a custom certificate.
+:   The JSON file or JSON string that is used to describe a custom certificate.
     - The required fields in JSON data are `certificate` and `private_key` :
-        - `certificate` : SSL certificate or certificate and the intermediate(s) for the domain.
+        - `certificate` : SSL certificate or certificate and one or more intermediates for the domain.
         - `private_key` : Private key for the domain.

    Sample JSON data: